13 Types of Owls in North Carolina

 3. Barn Owl

 Despite their protected status, Barn Owls are still vulnerable to many threats, such as habitat loss and fragmentation, pesticides, and vehicles.
 People can help protect these majestic birds by creating Barn Owl boxes to nest in and avoiding activities that disturb their natural habitats.
-With the right conservation efforts, we can ensure the future of the Barn Owl, which is one of the types of owls in North Carolina.
+With the right conservation efforts, we can ensure the future of the Barn Owl, one of the types of owls in North Carolina.

 4. Western Screech Owl

 The Western Screech Owl is a common sight in the skies of North Carolina.
 This medium-sized owl is about 9 inches long and has a wingspan of 20 to 24 inches.
-It can be identified by its distinctive bright yellow eyes, gray or brown feathers, and a white throat with black streaks.
-Its voice is a soft, high-pitched whistle or trill often heard in the evenings or early morning hours.
+It can be identified by its distinctive bright yellow eyes, gray or brown feathers, and white throat with black streaks.
+Its voice is a soft, high-pitched whistle or trill often heard in the evenings or early morning.

 5. Great Horned Owl